amriteshraj98/amriteshraj--2K22SE17/README.md

 - You have **90 minutes** to complete 1 design question
 - Use any LLM or AI coding assistant of your choice to help you build the application
-- Your goal is to have the application running locally in your IDE
+- Your goal is to have the application running locally in your IDE and explain the code and reasoning behind it
-- Be creative about how you want to demo your application to the interviewer

 # Boostly — boost morale, one kudos at a time